kenoi1/kenoi1/README.md

 i'm a first-year studying mathematics at UWaterloo in Canada.

-i like music production, drawing, and making cool things :D

 currently, i'm working on contributing to the KDE Community

 (specifically Karton, a Virtual Machine Manager)!